 - Smaller sized pickling cucumbers often turn out crispier than the larger ones.

 Once the pickles are finished, the fermented pickle juice doesn’t have to be thrown away.
 You can re-use the fermented pickle juice in following ways:

 - Use a small portion of the fermented pickle juice to kick start the next batch of pickle fermentation.
 Note that this is a very controversial topic among the fermenters.
 Many fermenters believe that old brine should never be added to a new ferment, as it interferes with the natural stages of fermentation, therefore reduces the health benefits.
 However, in traditional practice, old brines are frequently re-used to ferment new batches of vegetables.
 If you do use some old brine to kick start the new fermentation, you can rest assured there is no health risk nor will it ruin your vegetables.
 If you are one who doesn’t like re-using old brine in new ferments, there are many other ways to use your leftover fermented pickle juice.

-- Use the fermented pickle juice in a pickle juice salad dressing, which is amazing in this smoked salmon potato salad.
+- Use the fermented pickle juice to make pickle juice salad dressing, which is amazing in this smoked salmon potato salad.

 - Use the fermented pickle juice in marinades for meat.